svanderstouw/reviews-full-stack/README.md

 **HTML Pages**

-These six pages are Thymeleaf templates that display information from the Controller Class and are formatted with HTML and CSS/Flexbox/Grid.
+These seven pages use Thymeleaf to display information from the Controller Class and are formatted with HTML and CSS/Flexbox/Grid.